MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/desktopwindowxamlsource_navigatefocus_659659671.md

 ## -parameters
 ### -param request
-A [XamlSourceFocusNavigationRequest](xamlsourcefocusnavigationrequest.md) object that specifies the reason and other info for the focus navigation.
+An object that specifies the reason and other optional info for the focus navigation.

 ## -returns
 A [XamlSourceFocusNavigationResult](xamlsourcefocusnavigationresult.md) object that provides data for the focus navigation request.